gobrainy/AutoSchemaKG/FIXES_SUMMARY.md

 ## ✅ Fixes Completed

-This AutoSchemaKG fork has been updated with **two critical compatibility fixes** to enable Python 3.11+ support.
+This AutoSchemaKG fork has been updated with **three critical compatibility fixes** to enable Python 3.11+ support.

 ---